awsdocs/amazon-s3-userguide/doc_source/S3OutpostsAccessPointEditPolicy.md

 The following AWS CLI example puts a policy on an Outposts access point\.

-1. Save the access point policy to a JSON file\.
+1. Save the following access point policy to a JSON file\.
 In this example, the file is named `appolicy1.json`\.
+Replace the `user input placeholders` with your own information\.

    ```
    {